PhaserEditor2D/helpcenter-phaser3/README.md

 ### Chains context menu

-Like the other API related views, the context menu shows the options for opening the selected element in the documentation editor or the source editor.
+Like the other API-related views, the context menu shows the options for opening the selected element in the documentation editor or the source editor.
 Or reveal it in the **API** view.

 ## Examples view

 The **Examples** view shows all the content in a hierarchy of categories (or folders).
-It follows the same structure of the [Phaser official examples](https://phaser.io/examples), but shown as a tree.
+It follows the same structure of the [Phaser official examples](https://phaser.io/examples) but is shown as a tree.

 This allows performing quick queries on the examples, by the example's name or the category's name.